ArKaemri/Personal-Finance-Tracker/README.md

 - finances.txt - keep records of spendings/earnings
 ## Entry
 Used to input new accounts or data records into .txt files:
+- calendar icon (left from 'select account') select custom date for new entry
 - 'select account' let's choose from already created accounts
 - '+' inputs new account
 - 'input ammount' field - inputs money amount (- for spending, nothing for earning)